mozilla-releng/scrum/README.md

 ### Planning a sprint
 During the previous sprint, one or more Future sprint champions do the work organize the issues into epics, and epics into new sprints.
 User stories are discussed and converted into Epics.
 New issues are filed or existing issues are tagged against the upcoming sprint.

-Zenhub allows setting dependencies between issues.
+Jira allows setting dependencies between issues.
 While we need to be careful to avoid having _too many_ dependencies within a given sprint to avoid blocking work, we should leverage dependencies to help reveal the critical path for sprints.

 When planning for upcoming sprints, we should focus on the needs of Releng and the community deployment.
 We can act on specific requests or use cases from the Firefox deployment, but we should not assume anything on their behalf.
 This will help avoid Mozilla-specific solutions and potential re-work later on.